 The Forex market

-The forex market is the largest market in the world and by a considerable margin.
-According to the 2022 Triennial Central Bank Survey of forex turnover from the Bank of International Settlements, trading in the forex market had a total daily global turnover of $7.5 trillion.
+Forex is the largest market in the world and by a considerable margin.
+According to the 2022 Triennial Central Bank Survey of forex turnover conducted by the Bank of International Settlements, the forex market had a total daily global turnover of $7.5 trillion.
 This was a 14% increase from $6.6 trillion just three years earlier (according to data taken from the previous triennial survey in 2019).

 To give you an idea of the sheer size of the forex market, we can compare it to the size of the global equities market.
-While the stock market has existed far longer than the Forex industry, the latter has managed to grow exponentially and surpass all other financial markets, with estimations for 2020 evaluating the Forex market at $2.4 quadrillion.
+While the stock market has a longer history than forex, the latter has grown exponentially, surpassing all other financial markets.
+The overall value of the forex market reached a whooping $2.74 quadrillion in 2022.

 Forex Markets – Who are the players?

-The forex sector is truly global in its nature and it is effectively an over-the-counter, decentralized market.
-What that means is that you do not need exchanges like the New York Stock Exchange or the London Stock Exchange to handle your trading.
-Instead, when you trade forex, you can trade it with anyone in the entire world.
+Forex is a truly global and decentralized over-the-counter (OTC) market.
+Traders don’t rely on exchanges like the New York Stock Exchange or the London Stock Exchange to handle their trades.
+You can trade forex with anyone in the world.

 Here are the main players in the forex market:

 Central banks – are an incredibly important aspect of the forex market.
-Primarily, central banks will set the level of interest rates that are crucial to determining the valuation of a currency.
-Interest rate differentials between currencies are key to the movement in forex.
-However, central banks can also intervene in forex markets by either buying or selling currencies which can also impact valuations.
+Central banks set interest rates that are crucial to determining the value of a given currency.
+Interest rate differentials between currencies are key to price movements in forex.
+Central banks can intervene in the forex market by buying or selling currencies, which also impacts their value.

-Investment and commercial banks – the interbank market (banks trading currencies between themselves) generate the greatest volume of forex trading in the market.
+Investment and commercial banks – the interbank market (banks trading currencies between themselves) generates the highest trading volume in the forex market.
 Banks will trade on behalf of clients or for themselves through their proprietary trading desks.

-Money managers and hedge funds – Any financial organization running a portfolio will need to consider trading forex, with many big companies hiring professionals to trade some of the entity’s money and gain some profit from the capital that has been invested.
-When pension and life insurance funds, asset managers and hedge funds trade international portfolios they will be required to use forex to fund purchases and hedge their portfolios.
+Money managers and hedge funds – Any financial organization running a portfolio must consider trading forex.
+In fact, many big companies hire professionals to trade some of the entity’s money and profit from the invested capital.
+When pension and life insurance funds, asset managers and hedge funds trade international portfolios they use forex to fund their purchases and hedge their portfolios.

-Non-financial companies – companies that buy and sell goods from abroad will need to use the forex market.
-Instruments such as currency swaps will often be used to hedge the risk of currency exposure.
+Non-financial companies – companies that buy and sell goods from abroad also rely on the forex market.
+Instruments such as currency swaps are often used to hedge the risk of currency exposure.

-Here is the proportion of daily forex trading per counterparty, as measured by the Bank of International Settlements.
+Here is the proportion of daily forex trading per counterparty, as estimated by the Bank of International Settlements.

 Forex Counterparties | Total (US$) | Percentage |